2.9 Provisions, contingent liabilities and contingent assets

 e.
 Wilful defaulter

 The Company has not been declared as wilful defaulter by the bank & financial institution or any other lender.
-In accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India, during the year ended March 31, 2024 and March 31, 2023.
+In accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India, during the year ended 31st March 2025 and 31st March 2024.

 g.
 The Company, being a Non-Banking Financial Company ("NBFC") registered with the Reserve Bank of India as a systematically important NBFC, the provisions of section 2(87) read with Companies (restriction on number of layers) Rules 2017 are not applicable.

-51 The Financial Statements have been reviewed by the Audit Committee and approved by the Board of Directors at its meeting held on May 22, 2024.
+51 The Financial Statements have been reviewed by the Audit Committee and approved by the Board of Directors at its meeting held on 14th May, 2025.

 52 Previous year's figures

 To provide more reliable and relevant information about the effect of certain items in the Balance Sheet and Statement of Profit and Loss, the Company has changed the classification of certain items.
-Previous year figures have been regrouped or reclassified, to confirm to such current year's grouping / classifications.
+Previous year figures have been re-grouped or reclassified, to confirm to such current year's grouping / classifications.
 There is no impact on Equity or Net Profit due to these regrouping / reclassifications.

 |